conqp/mcipc/README.md

 ### 2020-12-21 - mcipc-2.0
 Great news: `mcipc` is now available in version 2.
-The version 2 updates includes the outsourcing of the RCON protocol and client implementation into an [own project](https://github.com/conqp/rcon).
+The version 2 update includes the outsourcing of the RCON protocol and client implementation into an [own project](https://github.com/conqp/rcon).
-This allowes for the RCON library to be used independently of mcipc, e.g. for other games which support the RCON protocol (I successfully tested it on Ark).
+This allowes for the RCON library to be used independently of mcipc, e.g. for [other games](# "I successfully tested it on Ark") which support the RCON protocol.
 Furthermore `mcipc`'s RCON client implementations have been overhauled.
 They now provide functions to interact with the respective server.
 It was therefor necessary to not have one implementation of `mcipc.rcon.Client`, but three: